timescale/docs/timescaledb/overview/limitations.md

   created on an access node are scheduled and executed on this access node without distributing the jobs to data nodes.
 - Continuous aggregates are not supported.
-- Compression policies are not supported.
-However, you can enable compression on the distributed hypertable and manually execute `compress_chunk`.
 - Reordering chunks is not supported.
 - Tablespaces cannot be attached to a distributed hypertable on the access node.
 It is still possible attach tablespaces on data nodes.